Frequently asked questions

 What happens when an email campaign or Canvas is stopped?

-Users will be prevented from entering the Canvas, and no further messages will be sent out.
 For email campaigns and Canvases, the stop button does not immediately stop the send.
-This is because when the send requests are sent, they cannot be stopped from being delivered to the user.
+When the send requests are sent, they cannot be stopped from being delivered to the user, which may happen after some delay.

 Why am I seeing more email clicks than opens?